mwhicks-dev/pyacct/README.md

 # pyacct

+This software is designed to run on Python 3.6.
 Please install the required dependencies:

 ```bash
 pip install -r requirements.txt